 iQunet wireless sensors use a ‘pull’ communication protocol.
 To save battery life, sensors are in sleep mode most of the time.
 Within milliseconds of being awakened, the sensors share data, receive new settings from the iQunet server, and share status information with the iQunet OPC UA server.
 You can configure the ‘wake’ frequency to the requirements of your own installation.

 The software running on the sensors is both powerful and efficient, ensuring that the batteries will last for several years.

 The iQunet OPC UA server runs a web server which makes it possible to communicate with the sensor network.
 The server can be contacted using a WebRTC-ready browser.
 A peer-to-peer communication network is automatically established, and the intuitive Sensor Dashboard is displayed.

 The dashboard can be used to manage sensor status information or set burst intervals for automatic measurements.
 Data is relayed to the iQunet OPC UA server.
 It can also be previewed using dynamic graphs on the Dashboard.

 The software controls the sensor measurements and can perform basic data analysis if a vibration monitoring sensor is connected.
 Sensor Dashboard software can process user requests for live data and export data to analytical software from third parties.

-The iQunet UNIX Server runs an embedded OPC UA (unified architecture) server.
+The iQunet server runs an Embedded OPC UA (Unified Architecture) server.
 OPC UA extends the standard, and highly successful, OPC communication protocol.
-It enables data acquisition and allows that data to be modelled and communicated between the plant floor and the enterprise reliably and securely.
+It enables data acquisition and allows for data modelling and reliable and secure communication between the plant floor and the enterprise.
 OPC UA is future-ready, easy to configure, and maintain.